Boston Celtics defeat Dallas Mavericks to win 2024 NBA Finals

 That sent the series back to Boston, where the Celtics closed it out.
 Boston's 18 NBA titles are the most all-time, with Monday night's win moving them one ahead of the Los Angeles Lakers, now in second place with 17 championships.

-Jayson Tatum had 31 points, 11 assists and eight rebounds and Jaylen Brown, who was named Finals MVP, added 21 points.
+Jayson Tatum had 31 points, 11 assists and eight rebounds and Jaylen Brown added 21 points.
 Jrue Holiday finished with 15 points and 11 rebounds.
 Center Kristaps Porzingis also provided an emotional lift, returning from a two-game absence because of a dislocated tendon in his left ankle to chip in five points in 17 minutes.

 It helped the Celtics cap a postseason that saw them go 16-3 and finish with an 80-21 overall record.
 That .792 winning percentage ranks second in team history behind only the Celtics' 1985-86 championship team that finished 82-18.